Guy Gruters: Air Force service

 Following his graduation from Purdue, he was sent to flight school.
 After Undergraduate Pilot Training at Moody AFB, Georgia, he received his pilot wings in March 1966.
 He completed F-100 Super Sabre Combat Crew Training with the 4514th Combat Crew Training Squadron at Luke AFB, Arizona, in October 1966 and then O-1 Bird Dog Forward Air Controller Training in February 1967.
 Following this, he volunteered for Vietnam and served six years, more than five years of which was as a POW.
 During his flight operations as a Forward Air Controller in the first 10 months, Guy flew more than 400 combat missions, first for the 173rd Airborne Brigade in the O-1 Bird Dog light observation aircraft and then for the MISTY Fast FACS in the F-100F Super Sabre over North Vietnam.

 As a co-pilot of the two-seat F-100F, Gruters was shot down twice.
 The first shoot down required a parachute water landing less than 1 mi offshore near the North Vietnamese city of Đồng Hới while under fire from the North Vietnamese coastal guns in November 1967.
 While North Vietnamese boats were prevented from intercepting the downed pilots by strafing U.S. F-4 fighter-bombers, First Lieutenant Gruters and Captain Charles Neel were rescued under heavy fire by two USAF HH-3E Jolly Green helicopter crews based 60 mi away.

 Gruters was shot down for the second time on December 20, 1967.
 He and fellow pilot, Colonel Robert R. Craner ejected under 1500 ft inverted after losing all hydraulic control.
 They were captured and imprisoned in the Hỏa Lò Prison (Hanoi Hilton) among other camps for over five years.
 Upon their initial incarceration, Gruters and Craner cared for Lance Sijan before Sijan succumbed to wounds and torture in January 1968.

 Gruters spent 5 years and 3 months as a prisoner of war before his release in 1973.

 Awards and decorations

-Guy Gruters' decorations include more than thirty combat awards, with two Silver Stars, two DFCs, two Purple Hearts, a Bronze Star Medal for Valor, the POW Medal, a Presidential Unit Citation, 20 Air Medals and other medals.
+Guy Gruters' decorations include more than thirty combat awards, with two Silver Stars, two DFCs, two Purple Hearts, three Bronze Star Medals for Valor, the POW Medal, a Presidential Unit Citation, over 20 Air Medals and other medals.